intel/kubernetes-power-manager/README.md

 ### Config Controller
 The Kubernetes Power Manager will wait for the PowerConfig to be created by the user, in which the desired PowerProfiles will be specified.
 The PowerConfig holds different values: what image is required, what Nodes the user wants to place the node agent on and what PowerProfiles are required.
-* appQoSImage: This is the name/tag given to the App QoS container image that will be deployed in a DaemonSet by the operator.
+* appQoSImage: This is the name/tag given to the App QoS container image that will be deployed in a DaemonSet by the Kubernetes Power Manager.
 * powerNodeSelector: This is a key/value map used for defining a list of node labels that a node must satisfy in order for App QoS and the Power Node Agent to be deployed.
 * powerProfiles: The list of PowerProfiles that the user wants available on the nodes.